arcee-ai/mergekit/README.md

 - Lazy loading of tensors for low memory use
 - Interpolated gradients for parameter values (inspired by Gryphe's [BlockMerge_Gradient](https://github.com/Gryphe/BlockMerge_Gradient) script)
 - Piecewise assembly of language models from layers ("Frankenmerging")

+🔊 Call to Evolve - to solve evolutionary merge methods as a community - please see https://github.com/arcee-ai/mergekit/issues/207.

 ## Installation